Benefit Fact Sheet

 The Department of Defense provides a one-time lump sum Death Gratuity of $100,000 to the primary next of kin of a Service member who dies while on active duty.
 Its purpose is to help the survivors in their readjustment and to aid them in meeting immediate expenses incurred.
 The gratuity is paid by the last military command of the deceased.

-A Service member can designate up to ten individuals, without regard to relationship, and allocate amounts in ten-percent increments to each designated individual listed.
-If the member does not wish to designate a beneficiary for the payment of death gratuity, enter "None," or if the full amount is not designated, the payment or balance will be paid as follows:
+A Service member can designate up to ten individuals, without regard to relationship, and allocate amounts in 10% increments to each designated individual listed.
+If the member does not wish to designate a beneficiary for the payment of death gratuity, enter "None," or if the full amount is not designated, the payment or balance will be paid in this order:

 Note: If the retiree dies within 120 days of separation their beneficiary may be entitled to the Death Gratuity if VA finds their death service connected.
 DFAS will then pay the Death Gratuity out to the beneficiary.